gregorkastner/stochvol/README.md

 ### Features
 * regression, betas
-* 'update' function for svlsample
+* -'update' function for svlsample
 * 'update' in Rcpp
 * factorstochvol and update in Rcpp